quantvesting/quantvesting.github.io/index.md

-Quantvesting is a framework to create wealth in stock market using Quants.

-Investors grow with decent businesses, traders believe in buying low and selling high.
+## A Peaceful Way to Invest Using Quants
+Investors build wealth through strong businesses.
+Traders look to buy low and sell high.

+At Quantvesting, we combine the best of both worlds—using the power of quants, technology, and data to identify quality businesses that are also value opportunities.

+### Our goal?
-With the help of Quants, we try to buy decent businesses when they are cheap* and sell them when the become expensive*. (*valuation-wise)
+Buy decent businesses when they’re cheap* and sell when they get expensive* — *(cheap and expensive = valuation-wise).

-Basically, the approach is similar to Techno-Funda investing, its just that we are using maths and technology for analysis and automation.
+It’s like Techno-Funda investing, but with a modern twist:
+We bring in math, logic, and automation to remove noise and improve decision-making.

+### How It Works
-We build and refine our stock universe based on business fundmentals and trade in them based on technicals.
+We maintain and refine a focused stock universe, based on business fundamentals, and make trading decisions based on key technical and valuation factors.

+We categorize our universe into custom-built segments like:
-Our stock universe is categorized in criterias like: X40, X40N, X5K, X-LC, H-LC, X-MC and X-SC etc.
+X40, X40N, X5K, X-LC, H-LC, X-MC, X-SC

-Our trading (buy/sell) levels are decided based on factors like: price deviation from 200 DMA, valuation deviation from 5-year median, sales and profit growth, market-cap, ROE% etc.

-We will explain the acronyms used above in detail when we deep dive.

-Quantvesting methodology involves a funnel of analysis:
+(Don’t worry—we break these down in our detailed blogs.)

+Our trading signals are based on a blend of:

+- Price deviation from 200/50 DMA
+- Valuation gap vs 5-year median
+- Sales & profit growth
+- Market cap tiers
+- ROE and other quality metrics

+We look at the full picture—top-down:
-Macro > Industry > Business > Fundamentals > Technicals > Valuations > Technicals
+Macro > Industry > Business > Fundamentals > Valuations > Technicals

+### The Takeaway
+Quantvesting isn't about chasing fads.
+It's a systematic, research-backed framework designed to create long-term wealth using logic, discipline, and data.

+- Curious to know how we rank stocks?
+- Want to explore our signals and universe in detail?

+Scroll to the blog posts section and start your Quantvesting journey.

 ## Blog Posts